JFDuval/flexsea-v2/README.md

 ### How to use the Eclipse PC C project

-*This section is a Work In progress!*
+*This section is a Work In Progress!*

 Quick notes: